thomasrPPS/Ruche_connect_RRLL/README.md

 ## Installation

 No installation required,
-to load a new code on the arduino board, you have to unscrew the box, connect the board to the software
+to load a new code on the arduino board, you have to unscrew the box, connect the board to the software.
+To see the live activity you'll have to enter the password and show the dashboard.

 ## Made with